-nei 100.
-09 0j 1724

-s.
-254 Part VI - Crimes Relating to Property

-(e) induces any person to do an act that the person is lawfully entitled to absta from doing; or
+- (e) induces any person to do an act that the person is lawfully entitled to abstain from doing; or - (f) induces any person to abstain from doing any act that the person is lawfully entitled to do -

-(f) 's 1

 Charge: Fraud.

 254. Fraud on sale or mortgage of property